therahulmanocha/crack_the_code/README.md

  5. Problem : Two Sorted Arrays a1 = [1 2 3 3 4 5 7 7 8], a2 = [2 4 5 6 8 9 9 10] \
               Combine these two arrays , such that output array is also sorted \
      **Solution** : 1.
 Solve by traversing the arrays using two pointers and filling in a new array. \
-                    2. Hash Table can work limits on arrays elements are known.
+                    2. Hash Table can work, if range of arrays elements are known.
 Maintain count of array elements in hash table. \

  6. Problem : Two Sorted Arrays a1 and a2, find the intersection of these arrays. \
               If no intersection return NULL \